ionutvidrighin/TiktokClone/README.md

-TikTok Clone built with React
+TikTok Clone built with React, deployed on Netlify